• Skip to primary navigation

 • Remove the pan from the heat and add the scallops, shrimp, and crab meat to the sauce.
 Mix until seafood is coated and set aside until needed.

-• Place the flounder fillets in the bottom of a casserole dish.
+• Place the flounder fillets in the bottom of each casserole dish.
 Add a little water to the dish and sprinkle with old bay seasoning

 • Bake the flounder for 10 minutes at 350° F.